Back

 Ageing

-If under-eye depression runs in your family, you may have it throughout your life.
-The shape and position of your eyes in their orbits depends on your genes in the first place.
+If sunken eyes run in your family, you may have them your whole life.
+The shape and position of your eyes in their sockets comes down to your genes in the first place.
 (3, 4)

-Not getting enough sleep is a common cause of under-eye contour depression.
-People who get less than 7 hours of sleep per day usually develop dark circles and sunken eyes.
+Not getting enough sleep is a common cause.
+People who get less than seven hours a night often develop dark circles and sunken eyes.
 (5, 6)

 Dehydration